-To enable the responsible person to offer a suitable amount, we will provide information about the costs incurred.
+To enable the responsible person to offer a suitable amount, we will provide information about the costs incurred when we issue the Notice of Intent in relation to the VMP.
 The amount may not necessarily represent the full costs incurred by us for the particular offence.